-The Fact Book summarizes data provided by MLAC-funded programs at the end of each fiscal year and provides great insight into program operations.
+The Fact Book provides MLAC funding and operations data and summarizes data provided by MLAC-funded programs at the end of each fiscal year.
+The Fact Book offers a comprehensive overview of the MLAC-funded legal services system.

 "The Geography of Opportunity: Building Communities of Opportunity in Massachusetts," was released in January 2009.
 The research was conducted by the Kirwan Institute for the Study of Race and Ethnicity at The Ohio State University on behalf of Massachusetts legal aid programs.
 The report presents compelling maps and demographic analyses that detail racial isolation in the Commonwealth's low "opportunity" communities.